ssbc/ssb-server/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ssbc/scuttlebot?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Scuttlebot is a decentralized, distributed, p2p, free and open-source database.
+Scuttlebot is a personal server for the SSB distributed network.
+It includes a database, networking stack, command-line interface, and the phoenix web frontend.
+Install scuttlebot on your computer to join the network.

 Join us in #scuttlebutt on freenode.